dreadwrr/Recentchanges-Linux/README.md

 ## Installation instructions

-to add polkit policies and not need reboot <br>
+to add polkit policies and not need a reboot <br>
 pkill polkitd

 1. note the following step wasnt needed for nemesis but is for porteus <br><br>